Peaky8linders/gpt-favourite-prompts/README.md

-# Mckay's Prompts
+# Prompts and prompt templates used for interacting with LLMs.
+Based on Mckay Wrigley's favourite prompts.

-This is a collection of prompts I use in my workflow.
+This is a collection of prompts prompt templates that I use in my day to day work and side projects.

-I'll be updating this frequently, so check back often!

-Latest update: 4/19/23

-## Beta

-I'm currently doing a beta test of this idea with some simple but useful prompts.

-I'll improve it as feedback comes in.

-Expect much more powerful prompts as I get this system ironed out.

 ## Usage